allegro/blog/_posts/2022-06-01-gc-hands-off-my-data.md

 I expected it.
 GC is designed to handle much more memory than 400 MB, it would therefore be strange if we obtained an improvement at such an early stage.

-Now let's see how the comparison looks for a much larger cache element size, let's increase it up to 100 KB.
+Now let’s see how the comparison looks for a much larger cache element size, let’s increase it up to 100 KB.
 At the same time, due to the fact that I am running the tests on a laptop with limited resources, I will reduce threads configuration and cache maximum element size.